awsdocs/amazon-kendra-developer-guide/doc_source/API_AlfrescoConfiguration.md

 Required: Yes

  ** SslCertificateS3Path **   <a name="Kendra-Type-AlfrescoConfiguration-SslCertificateS3Path"></a>
 The path to the SSL certificate stored in an Amazon S3 bucket\.
-You use this to connect to Alfresco\.
+You use this to connect to Alfresco if you require a secure SSL connection\.
+You can simply generate a self\-signed X509 certificate on any computer using OpenSSL\.
+For an example of using OpenSSL to create an X509 certificate, see [Create and sign an X509 certificate](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/configuring-https-ssl.html)\.
 Type: [S3Path](API_S3Path.md) object
 Required: Yes